Building a distributed measurement system with OXYGEN-NET

 At DEWETRON, we provide a wide range of data acquisition systems, from compact and portable front-ends to large, comprehensive rackmount systems.
 While a single device may meet the needs of many applications, certain scenarios demand more robust solutions due to the high volume of input signals or significant distances between measurement locations.
 Examples of these scenarios include durability tests, wind tunnel tests, and vibration tests.

-To address these challenges, we offer OXYGEN-NET , a powerful solution that synchronizes multiple devices, enabling seamless data acquisition and unified system management.
+To address these challenges, we offer OXYGEN-NET, a powerful solution that synchronizes multiple devices, enabling seamless data acquisition and unified system management.
 In this blog post, we discuss OXYGEN-NET in more detail, highlight its benefits, and provide a quick guide on how to set it up.

 What is OXYGEN-NET?

-Fig .
-1: Example schematic of an OXYGEN-NET system
+Fig. 1: Example schematics of OXYGEN-NET systems

 The schematic shown in Fig.1 displays an example of an OXYGEN-NET system.
 This specific case shows three DEWEx devices connected to an external Master PC, whereas the leftmost device acts as the synchronization Master.